angular/angular/aio/content/guide/ivy-compatibility-examples.md

 In JIT mode, the framework will throw the following error:

 ```
-ERROR: This constructor is not compatible with Angular Dependency Injection because dependency at index 'X' is invalid.
+ERROR: This constructor is not compatible with Angular Dependency Injection because its dependency at index X of the parameter list is invalid.
 This can happen if the dependency type is a primitive like a string or if an ancestor of this class is missing an Angular decorator.

-Please check that 1) the type for dependency X is correct and 2) the correct Angular decorators are defined for this class and its ancestors.
+Please check that 1) the type for the parameter at index X is correct and 2) the correct Angular decorators are defined for this class and its ancestors.
 ```

 In AOT mode, you'll see something like:

 ```
 X inherits its constructor from Y, but the latter does not have an Angular decorator of its own.
 Dependency injection will not be able to resolve the parameters of Y's constructor.
 Either add a
 @Directive decorator to Y, or add an explicit constructor to X.
 ```